graphdeco-inria/nerfshop/README.md

 <img src="docs/assets_tutorial/projection_threshold.gif"/>

-Please note that distilling will NOT consider vanished objects!
-If you need to both deform and remove objects and want to save the result in .ingp format, the suggested workflow is as follows:
+Please note that distilling will NOT consider vanished objects.
+Also, empty space cleaning can interfer with previously vanished objects.
+The suggested workflow is as thus follows:

-1. Train
+1. Train NeRF
-2. Edit
+2. Edit scene
-3. Distill
+3. Clean empty space and/or Distill
-4. Vanish
+4. Vanish unwanted objects
-5. Save
+5. Save or Export

 ### Using multiple edits